-This replaces the previous version of Guideline 8A: Submitting Non-SWIFT Electronic Funds Transfer Reports to FINTRAC Electronically issued in June 2011.
+This replaces the previous version of Guideline 8C: Submitting Electronic Funds Transfer Reports to FINTRAC by Paper issued in June 2011.
 The changes made to this version are described below.

-The reference to the Bank of Canada noon rate has been removed from Section 3.5.
+• The reference to the Bank of Canada noon rate has been removed from Section 3.4.
 As of March 1, 2017, the Bank of Canada will post one exchange rate per day, instead of both a noon and closing rate.
 To convert foreign currency transactions, reporting entities should use the latest rate provided by the Bank of Canada at the time of the transaction.